Contextuality in anomalous heat flow: Results

-where $\zeta$ depends on the inverse temperatures $\beta_i$ and energies $\omega_i$ of the qutrits, while $\xi$ encapsulates the correlations $\eta_{ij}$ and phases $\theta_{ij}$ (see Appendix \ref{Appendix_C} for details).
-The term $\zeta$ is responsible for the standard heat flow (meaning that $\beta_A < \beta_B$ implies $\zeta>0$), while $\xi$ is the term that makes the heat flow inversion possible.
+where $\zeta$ { is equivalent to the sum $\sum_m p_{m,m}^B \omega_m - \sum_n p_{n,n}^A \omega_n$ of Eq. \eqref{heat_qudit_PSWAP} and} depends on the inverse temperatures $\beta_i$ and energies $\omega_i$ of the qutrits, while $\xi$ { is equivalent to the sum $\sum_{n,m} \text{Im}(p_{n,m,m,n}) \omega_n/2$ of Eq. \eqref{heat_qudit_PSWAP} and} encapsulates the correlations $\eta_{ij}$ and phases $\theta_{ij}$ (see Appendix \ref{Appendix_C} for details). { Exemplifying our discussion on qudits,} the term $\zeta$ is responsible for the standard heat flow (meaning that $\beta_A < \beta_B$ implies $\zeta>0$), while $\xi$ is the term that makes the heat flow inversion possible.
 For small values of $gt$, contextual effects are assured for non-null values of $\xi$.
 It is noteworthy that while $\xi$ can be utilized to reverse the heat flux, such inversion is not a prerequisite for contextuality, since this term can also cause an increase in the standard heat flow.
 Let us investigate the violation of the noncontextuality inequality (found in Ref.~\cite{lostaglio2020certifying}) using Eq.~\eqref{heat for qutrit}.
 Let $\omega_{max} = \max \{\omega_0,\omega_1,\omega_2\}$.
 Then, we can find the critical times $\tau_c^l,\tau_c^u$ assuming that $\zeta, \xi, \omega_{max}, g$ are all fixed parameters and $\xi \neq 0$, given by

 where above we have considered $\tau_c^u$ the critical time associated with the noncontextuality inequality upper bound, and $\tau_c^l$ for the lower bound.
 These bounds can be used to directly infer the relationship between contextuality and anomalous heat flow.